prisonerjohn/sensing-machines/docs/_posts/2019-09-09-assignment-0.md

 categories: assignments
 ---

+This is an optional, easier assignment that can be delivered instead of [Assignment 2]({{ site.baseurl }}{% post_url 2019-09-30-assignment-2 %}).

+This is an alternative for students who are having difficulties with C++ and openFrameworks, and want to make sure they have the basics right before diving in too deep.

 ### Conway's Game of Life

 [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automata simulation where a 2D grid of cells evolve between alive and dead states.